Electrostatically-induced topological phase transitions in polyacetylene molecules: Theoretical framework

-describes the electron-lattice interaction.
-The sum of the terms $H_0+H_{e-\text{latt}}$ corresponds to two Kramers-degenerate copies of the massive Dirac model in 1 spatial dimension, where the field $\Delta(x)$ effectively represents a position-dependent mass term, a paradigmatic model studied by Jackiw and Rebbi \cite{Jackiw76_Jackiw_Rebbi_soliton}.
+The term $H_{e\text{-latt}}$ describes the electron-lattice interaction, of crucial importance here.
+The sum of the terms $H_0+H_{e\text{-latt}}$ corresponds to two Kramers-degenerate copies of the massive Dirac model in 1 spatial dimension, where the field $\Delta(x)$ effectively represents a position-dependent mass term, a paradigmatic model studied by Jackiw and Rebbi \cite{Jackiw76_Jackiw_Rebbi_soliton}: